harry-zendrive/zendrive-cordova-plugin/README.md

   * Privacy - Location Always Usage Description
   * Privacy - Location Always And When In Use Usage Description
   * Privacy - Privacy - Location When In Use Usage Description

+*Note: When building for iOS in Xcode 10, you will have to adjust your Workspace Settings to allow for Legacy Build settings.
+Go to: File -> Workspace Settings... -> Build System -> Legacy Build System*

 ## Platforms in development